 Cultural Intelligence (Cognitive)

 The level of cultural intelligence of high school Mathematics teachers in terms of cognitive cultural intelligence is presented in Table 3.
 The mean rating is 3.68, which is described as high.
 This implies that individuals possess strong cognitive abilities and skills that enable them to understand and effectively navigate cultural diversity.
 The results of the study substantiate the statement of Khalid et al. (2022) that a diverse learning environment significantly enhances students' understanding of cultural values, ethical awareness, and global community issues.
-Likewise, a strong cultural awareness, knowledge acquisition, cognitive flexibility, and problem-solving abilities enables individuals to navigate cultural diversity with sensitivity, adaptability, and a global mindset.
+Likewise, a strong cultural awareness, knowledge acquisition, cognitive flexibility, and problem-solving abilities enable individuals to navigate cultural diversity with sensitivity, adaptability, and a global mindset.
 Teachers need to develop deep cultural awareness and tolerance in order to better appreciate diversity of learners while promoting inclusivity in education.
 Furthermore, Yeşil (2022) highlighted that individuals with a comprehensive understanding of cultural norms, practices, and conventions are more adept at navigating intercultural interactions, thereby fostering an inclusive organizational environment.

 Cultural Intelligence (Motivational)